What are you looking for?

 Why it matters: Social-emotional competencies are as important as academic skills.
 Systematic SEL assessment ensures we develop the whole child.

-• icon Integrated SEL into Advisory programme
+• Integrated SEL into Advisory programme

-• icon Implemented student well-being surveys
+• Implemented student well-being surveys

 3.3 Data Collection and Utilisation